nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-override-a-template.md

 # Step 2: Creating the File in the Bundle

 In your bundle, create a new XHTML file with the exact same name and in the same folder structure as the original one.
-In usual Nuxeo bundles, the XHTML&nbsp;files are located under `resources/web/nuxeo.war/`.
+In usual Nuxeo bundles, the XHTML files are located under `resources/web/nuxeo.war/`.

 For this example, we will override the `nuxeo_footer_template.xhtml` template.
 It is located in the folder ``${nuxeo_server}`/nxserver/nuxeo.war/incl/`.